 Belfast City Break

-Belfast is the perfect place to go for a lively weekend break - you can be guaranteed a weekend to remember in the buzzing capital city.
-From trendy bars, great events and unique visitor attractions, discover some of the city’s hidden gems.
+Belfast is the perfect place to go for a lively weekend break - you can be guaranteed a weekend to remember in this buzzing city.
+With trendy bars, great events and unique visitor attractions, discover some of the city’s hidden gems.

 #1 Titanic Belfast

 Titanic Belfast is a 'must see' visit in any tour of Belfast and Northern Ireland.
-Housed in an iconic, six-floor building, and located in the heart of Belfast, it's right beside the historic site of this world-famous ship’s construction which welcomed it’s one millionth visitor during the summer.
+Housed in an iconic, six-floor building, it is located right beside the historic site of this world-famous ship’s construction.

 Take an alternative tour of the Titanic Quarter with a Titanic Boat Tour.
 Find out all about the world famous ship with the Lagan Boat Company.
 The one-hour boat trip is filled with interesting facts and gives you some great views of Belfast Harbour.
 Visitors get the chance to see original photos of the shipyard and Belfast giving you a real insider view into this historic, world famous story whilst also seeing all the key Titanic attractions and sights.
 The tour costs £10 per adult.

-Or stick to dry land with a Titanic Bike Tour or Titanic Walking Tour.
+Or stick to dry land with Titanic Walking Tour.

 #2 Catch a film at the QFT